 The success of any Association ultimately depends upon the contributions of its members.
-The Orange County Association of REALTORS® relies upon the dedication and service of our REALTOR® and Affiliate members.
+The Orange County REALTORS® relies upon the dedication and service of our REALTOR® and Affiliate members.
 By participating on a committee, each member helps to guide the Association by recommending improvements and overseeing programs and expenditures.

 pdf Download Committee Member Application (157 KB)

 Affiliate (North and South)

 Maintains a mutually beneficial balance between REALTORS® and Affiliate members.
 These committees are made up of professionals who provide education and information to REALTORS® and spearhead the Association’s major fundraisers.
 They also provide support for many other Association projects and social events.
 Meets monthly.